 To me, falling in love feels like a real heart attack.
 I am even in love with some of my dream characters.
 How much do you think I love my loved ones with whom I interact on daily basis?

 Once I fell in love with this Belgian Muslim revert (convert)—I was around 25 years old back then.
 I still distinctly remember feeling very anxious about things going the right way for both of us; I still recall I used to keep his picture at my workplace and used to hold it when I was stressed; and, I distinctly recollect even considering elopement if we needed to.
 He was also very much in love with me; and, I could tell that this was the case because he used to pay a lot of attention to me.
 He was Dyslexic, which means that he was extremely fast in certain tasks.
 We used to play Chess for hours; and, he used to beat me in seconds.
 I loved to write; and, he loved to edit my stuff and offer advice.
 I wrote this poem for him, “In Love, They Waited Patiently“—at the time I wrote this poem, I had already decided that I will eventually marry him.
-Reality is that we considered ourselves engaged to each other although there was no official ceremony for this.
-It was a long distance relationship so most of the time, we connected online.
+Reality is that we considered ourselves engaged to each other although there was no official ceremony for this—we didn’t wear any engagement rings.
+It was a long distance relationship; so most of the time, we connected online.
 Despite all our efforts, things did not work out as we expected; and, so we did not get married.
 We took our time before we made the final decision; I was engaged with him for a couple of years.
 Even after making my decision to move forward, I worried a lot for him.
 Thus, I prayed for his well-being; and, today I am still grateful to God that he successfully married another woman and created his family.
+I briefly saw his family pic on Facebook, which is how I knew this.
 As for my intriguing mental state…well, it disappeared on its own over time.

 So what I went through can be explained with the help of this article: